My Amazon bookshop

 You can e-mail me a comment on restaurants, old or new.
 But bear in mind that I can't offer recommendations for individual needs.
 If you'd like to hire me to do some restaurant research for you or make reservations (using your name, not mine), send me an e-mail by clicking on the link on this page.

 In the left-hand column you'll find links to the sites of some of my clever friends and other sites I like (suggestions for links are welcome), and in the right-hand column links to my work.
-There are also links to my Amazon Stores, which in turn contain links to my books and books by my friends, acquaintances, and others I like and—taking advantage of Amazon's new leave-no-product-unsold direction—also gourmet products and cookware, especially those you'll need for the recipes in Popes, Peasants, and Shepherds and the forthcoming Sauces and Shapes: Pasta the Italian Way (from Norton in the fall).
+There are also links to my Amazon Stores, which in turn contain links to my books and books by my friends, acquaintances, and others I like and—taking advantage of Amazon's new leave-no-product-unsold direction—also gourmet products and cookware, especially those you'll need for the recipes in Popes, Peasants, and Shepherds and Sauces and Shapes: Pasta the Italian Way.

 Eat like the Romans.
 Cook like the Romans.
 Cook with me.